 Bringing Anthropic Skills to GitHub Copilot

-Anthropic just announced Skills—a beautiful system for giving Claude modular, discoverable knowledge.
-Each skill is a simple SKILL.md file with metadata, and Claude automatically discovers them through the description field.
-No central catalog.
-No manual wiring.
-Just self-describing knowledge packages that load on demand.
+Anthropic just announced Skills—modular, discoverable knowledge for Claude.
+Each skill is a SKILL.md file with metadata.
+Claude discovers them through the description field.
+No central catalog, no manual wiring.

 What Are Anthropic Skills?